Start of Studies:

 A bachelor's degree or equivalent

-Applicants must hold a Bachelor degree in Aquaculture or equivalent education that includes basic knowledge in statistic/mathematics, chemistry/physics and 60 credits in biology.
+Applicants must hold a Bachelor degree in Aquaculture or equivalent education that includes basic science and biology knowledge.

 Applicants with an engineering and other relevant background are evaluated individually.

 The following compulsory requirements must be in place for the application to be considered:

 A motivation letter specifically aimed at the program

 A weighted, average grade of minimum Norwegian C (from the Bachelor's degree) is required at NMBU to be qualified for applying to Master's degree

 English language ability in accordance with the NMBU regulations